Serene00/GettingCleaningDataAssginment/README.md

 How the scripts work?

-Put the following data in your working directory and then run the "run_analysis.
-R" code in R Studio, then an output text file will be generated in your working directory.
+Put the following data files in your working directory and then run the "run_analysis.
+R" code in R Studio, then an output text file will be generated to your working directory.

 - 'x_test.txt': Test data.